Border checkpoint

 Checkpoints are usually staffed by a uniformed service (sometimes referred to as customs service or border patrol agents).

 In some countries (e.g. China) there are border checkpoints for both those entering and those exiting the country, while in others (e.g. U.S. and Canada), there are border checkpoints only when entering the country.
-(There are also United States Border Patrol interior checkpoints.)

 Definitions in European Union (Schengen) law

 The Schengen Borders Code, which forms part of the law of the European Union, defines some terms as follows (particularities with respect to the EU are left out, in order to emphasize general usability of those definitions):